quark1482/badwrapi/TECH.md

 QML (minimal, but still), so we need to assist it.

 _Without our help, the deployment will succeed, but the executable will crash as\
-soon as you enter the Search settings, which, guess what...use QML_.
+soon as you enter the Search settings, which, guess what...uses QML_.

 Just place this small file in the same directory as the executable: